a-nap/ajs_pcibex/README.md

 6. Main experiment sequence
 7. End screen and experiment explanation

-The experiment is in German but the the comments and the majority of the code is in English.
+The experiment is in German but the comments and the majority of the code is in English.

 ## Task description